 Don’t Exercise When You Have Your Period:

 Exercise is always good.
-Undergoing pain during the periods, then exercise is always the most effective cure because endorphins (good hormones) are into the blood that helps alleviating in pain.
+Undergoing pain during the periods, then exercise is always the most effective cure because endorphins (good hormones) are into the blood that helps to alleviate in pain.

 Related: 8 Common Symptoms of Premenopause